 David Dodson currently divides his time between Stanford University and Project Healthy Children (a nonprofit enterprise with operations in Rwanda, Burundi, Nepal, Liberia and Malawi).
 He is also completing his first novel.

-Dave is Managing Partner of TD Investment Company.
-TD makes private equity investments, primarily in search funds.
-Mr. Lazier also serves as President of American Security Products, a leading manufacturer of high-security safes.
-He has served as Controller, Vice President of Sales and Co-President of Nelson Nameplate Company, a manufacturer of durable graphics and membrane switches based in Los Angeles, California.
-Prior to joining Nelson, Mr. Lazier worked as an engineer with IBM Corporation from 1982 to 1984.
-He is currently on the board of Nelson-Miller, American Security Products, Columbia Sanitary Products, CALO and Gogotech.
-He has also served on the board of Glendale Memorial Hospital Foundation, the San Gabriel Valley Habitat for Humanity and St. Mark’s Episcopal Church.
-Mr. Lazier received his Bachelor’s Degree in Industrial Engineering from Northwestern University.
+Mr. Lazier currently sits on the boards of American Security Products, Columbia Sanitary Products, Datum Technologies, and Gogotech.
+He has previously served on the boards of Glendale Memorial Hospital Foundation, the San Gabriel Valley Habitat for Humanity and St. Mark’s Episcopal Church.
+He received his Bachelor’s Degree in Industrial Engineering from Northwestern University.

 Ted McCarthy has been an owner/operator of private companies since 1982.
 He is currently the owner, Chairman and CEO of Sensorex, a Southern California manufacturer of sensors used to measure water quality.
 Sensorex is a global provider of sensors to instrument manufacturers, distributors, catalogs and end users.
 Prior to purchasing a company, Mr. McCarthy worked for Citibank's consumer business in New York, Sydney, Australia and Los Angeles.
 He has served on the boards of several private companies and charitable organizations.
 He received a BSME from Villanova University and an MBA from the University of Pennsylvania's Wharton School.